picrust/picrust2/README.md

 # PICRUSt2

 Please see the [PICRUSt2 wiki](https://github.com/picrust/picrust2/wiki) for the documentation and tutorials.
+There is a lot of information within this Wiki about how to install and run PICRUSt2 as well as how it works. *Please* read through this before asking questions.

 Note that this repository contains the source code for MinPath, which is distributed under the GNU General Public License.